 Reciprocal Access: The resources of all full member libraries of a library system are made available to all library patrons in the system area.
 Reciprocal access benefits should be imposed equally among all reciprocal access patrons and can include interlibrary loans, photocopy service, reference service, use of library materials on site, and other services.
-The library governing authority may approve reasonable restrictions, applied equally among all reciprocal access patrons and caress, library programs and meeting room use in accordance with the library system's resource sharing plan.
+The library governing authority may approve reasonable restrictions, applied equally among all reciprocal access patrons, for services such as computer access, library programs and meeting room use in accordance with the library system's resource sharing plan.